January 19, 2024 – official notice from the World Squash Federation

-We are aiming to have over 100 players from Australia in Wroclaw in 2022.
+We are aiming to have over 100 players from Australia in Amsterdam in 2024.
 Sure, we want some of our past and present world champions to turn up and win, but we need every point to beat England, New Zealand, Canada, United States and South Africa to name a few.

 We will endeavour to design an Australian team uniform available to order before you go – probably a playing shirt and a warm-up top.
-We want to be a very visible presence in the world’s largest squash centre in the green and gold.
+We want to have a visible presence in Amsterdam in the green and gold.
 And we’ll tell all the other players to talk to us because we’re friendly Aussies.

 Making it a European Exploration

 The Championships are only for one week.
-For some, they will want to fly directly from Australia to Wroclaw and return when play is completed.
+For some, they will want to fly directly from Australia to Amsterdam and return when play is completed.

 For most, we expect that you will want to take some time to visit other sensational parts of Europe before or after the Championships.